 The actual size benchmark data is included in the SYS/BIOS 6 installation in the ti.sysbios.benchmarks package (that is, in the BIOS_INSTALL_DIR\packages\ti\sysbios\benchmarks directory).
 There is a separate HTML file for each target.
-For example, the 'C64x sizing information can be found in the c6400Sizing.html file.
+For example, the 'C64x sizing information is in the c6400Sizing.html file.
+The sections that follow should be read alongside the actual sizing information as a reference.